Newgrange Coin Set

 The set was officially launched on 21 December 2007 following the

-The Newgrange Coin Set is available to purchase for 50 euro plus postage, for more
+The Newgrange Coin Set is available to purchase, for more

 The limited edition Annual Mint Set of just 30,000 pieces was produced by the